TimonPost/laminar/docs/md_book/src/reliability/ordering.md

 - Ordering: All items are returned in order `1,3,2,5,4` which results in `1,2,3,4,5`.
 - Arranging: We call the process for ordering and sequencing 'arranging' of packets

-Due to various factors with the internet, anything can happen to the data you send.
-It is not always guaranteed that it will arrive or that it will be in the right order.
+Due to the design of the internet, it is not always guaranteed that packets will arrive or that they will be received in the order they were sent.
-That's why laminar offers these options.
+Fortunately, Laminar's implementation grants the ability to optionally specify how reliable and the ordered (or not) the stream of packets is delivered to the client.

 ### How ordering works.
-If we were to send the following packets: `1,2,3,4,5`, but something happens on the internet that ensures that this arrives at its final destination as: `1,5,4,2,3`, then laminar makes sure that your packets arrive at the user's destination as `1,2,3,4,5`.
+If we were to send the following packets: `1,2,3,4,5`, but something happens on the internet which causes the packets to arrive at their final destination as: `1,5,4,2,3`, then Laminar ensures that your packets arrive to the client as  `1,2,3,4,5`.

 ## Arranging Streams
 What are these 'arranging streams'?